vycke/crinkles.dev/src/pages/blog/scalable-front-end-architecture.md

 date: 2019-11-11T00:00:00.000Z
 featuredImage: architecture-detailed.png
 description: >-
-  A modern architecture for enterprise level applications
+  A modern architecture for digital enterprises build on existing ideas, but let you scale quickly
 tags:
   - architecture
 ---